Uluṟu Photography Workshop 2027 (Red Centre, NT)

 - Emergency contacts + first-aid protocols briefed Day 1

-- Weather-led decisions — no ego missions
+- Weather-led decisions — conditions always come first

 - No photography of restricted or sacred sites